 Sharon Urias is a partner in the Litigation practice group at Greenspoon Marder LLP.
 Ms. Urias is experienced in providing business and intellectual property litigation, including trademark, domain name disputes, patent and copyright litigation.
+Ms. Urias regularly contributes to the Greenspoon Marder Intellectual Property Blog.
+Ms. Urias has extensive experience in commercial litigation defending clients before state and federal courts throughout the country.
+She has covered a broad range of industries and litigated a wide range of legal issues.

 - U.S. Court of Appeals, Ninth Circuit